snonux/foo.zone/gemfeed/2024-12-03-f3s-kubernetes-with-freebsd-part-2.md

 ### Network switch

-I went with the TP-Link mini 5-port switch, as I had a spare one available.
-That switch will be plugged into my wall Ethernet port, which connects directly to my fiber internet router with 100 Mbit/s down and 50 Mbit/s upload speed.
+I went with the tp-link mini 5-port switch, as I had a spare one available.
+That switch will be plugged into my wall ethernet port, which connects directly to my fiber internet router with 100 Mbit/s down and 50 Mbit/s upload speed.

 [![Switch](./f3s-kubernetes-with-freebsd-part-2/switch.jpg "Switch")](./f3s-kubernetes-with-freebsd-part-2/switch.jpg)